pragmatic-data/pragmatic-data-platform/macros/in_out/ingestion_lib/README.md

 ## Ingestion and export playbook
 The playbook to ingest data from files or export data to files is the following:
 1. create a setup file to define names and the shared DB objects (schema, file format, stage)
-   This is explained in the [Ingestion Setup](macros/in_out/README.md#ingestion-and-export-setup) section
+   This is explained in the [Ingestion Setup](../README.md#ingestion-and-export-setup) section

 2. create a .sql file with the YAML config or SQL code for each table to be ingested or exported
-   A. import is explained in the [Landing Tables Macros](#landing-tables-macros) section below
+   A. for ingestion read the [Landing Tables Macros](#landing-tables-macros) section below
-   B. export is explained in the [Export Macros](macros/in_out/export_lib/README.md) section
+   B. for export read the [Export Macros](../export_lib/README.md) section

 ## Landing Tables Macros
 The Base Macros found in this package are the evolution of the